cferdinandi/vanilla-js-academy/content/workshops/advanced.md

 {{<how-it-works video="652105251">}}
-The _Advanced JS: Structure & Scale_ workshop is designed to help you structure and organize your code as your projects grow and scale.
+The _Structure & Scale_ workshop is designed to help you structure and organize your code as your projects grow and scale.
 {{</how-it-works>}}